trishume/QuestSaberPatch/Readme.md

 It can patch a Beat Saber APK with new custom levels in the "Extras" folder, as well as patch the binary to not check the signature on levels.
 It's very similar to [emulamer's patcher](https://github.com/emulamer/QuestStopgap) with some differences:

-- My library is missing some features that @emulamer's patcher has:
-    - Adding a Custom Levels collection (mine puts it in "Extras")
-    - Automated batch file workflow to do all the steps.
 - I have a few extra features his doesn't (note this might be outdated if he adds them):
     - Cover support with proper resizing and mip-mapping for smaller patched APKs and higher frame rate on the song menu screen.
     - Support for different environments as specified by the level: default, nice, triangle and big mirror
     - Recursively searches for levels in a folder, or pass multiple command line arguments for levels to add
+    - Custom color support (with hexstrings)
+    - Custom text replacement
+    - Cover pack image replacement
+    - Custom Songs pack renaming
 - My patcher modifies the APK in-place using zip file manipulation, eliminating the need for an unpacking and repacking step.
-This is probably faster but I haven't tested.
+This is around twice as fast.
-- My patcher has more of a library structure instead of a program, with the idea that a GUI can use it as a library with minimal amounts of code. `Program.cs` in my patcher is 40 lines, @emulamer's is 600.
+- My patcher has more of a library structure instead of a program, with the idea that a GUI can use it as a library with minimal amounts of code. `Program.cs` in my patcher is STILL FAR TOO MANY lines, @emulamer's is 600.
 - I use a transaction-based design that (hopefully) should gracefully handle broken level data without messing up the APK and just skip over those songs.
 - My patcher uses fewer temporary buffers and does less copying, which may eventually lead to higher performance but right now everything is bottlenecked on beatmap serialization.
 - Mine has both read and write support for all asset constructs it supports, whereas more things in @emulamer's only have one direction of support.